History of Art

 Art Nouveau (Late 19th Century - Early 20th Century)

-Art Nouveau (known as Jugendstil in Germany, Sezessionstil in the Vienna Secession, Stile Liberty in Italy, and Modernista in Spain) derived from William Morris and the Arts and Crafts Movement in Britain, and was also influenced by both the Celtic Revival arts movement and Japanonisme.
+Art Nouveau (promoted as Jugendstil by the Munich Secession (1892) and Berlin Secession (1898), as Sezessionstil in the Vienna Secession (1897), and as Stile Liberty in Italy, and Modernista in Spain) derived from William Morris and the Arts and Crafts Movement in Britain, and was also influenced by both the Celtic Revival arts movement and Japanonisme.
 It's popularity stemmed from the 1900 Exposition Universelle in Paris, from where it spread across Europe and the United States.
 It was noted for its intricate flowing patterns of sinuous asymetrical lines, based on plant-forms (dating back to the Celtic Hallstatt and La Tene cultures), as well as female silhouettes and forms.
 Art Nouveau had a major influence on poster art, design and illustration, interior design, metalwork, glassware, jewellery, as well as painting and sculpture.
 Leading exponents included: Alphonse Mucha (1860-1939), Aubrey Beardsley (1872-98), Eugene Grasset (1845-1917) and Albert Guillaume (1873-1942).
 See also: History of Poster Art.

 The Bauhaus School (Germany, 1919-1933)